lawrencelj/DCCP/README.md

 1. It reads the activites lable data and replace all ID with activities name from train and test data set respectively.
 2. It then reads raw data with required columns which manually selected as preset numberic factors variables.
 3. All above datas will be combinded with subjects lable data
-4. melt function is used to preparing a temporary dataset for creation of tidy data.
+4. melt function is used to prepare a temporary dataset for creation of tidy data.
 This temporary dataset has only 4 columns, it groups same subjecet, activities and measurement in collmns, value as individual columns
-5. lastly, it use tapply apply the mean function to temporary dataset with same subjecet, activities and measurement , we get the tidy data.
+5. lastly, it use tapply apply the mean function to temporary dataset with same subjecet, activities and measurement , we get the tidy data. and it will be writen to working directory and named tidy.txt